The Best Lead Magnet Ideas for Interior Designers

 These are not the only lead magnet topics that work well for interior designers.
 The better you know your client, the better you can tailor a resource directly to them.
 For example, our Lead Magnet Templates are tailored toward 3 client profiles (though they can be adapted to others):

-• A Designer’s Guide to Creating a Home that Evolves with Your Family (for families)
+• Magazine: Designing a Home that Evolves with Your Family (for families)

-• Distinctive Interiors: Discovering Self-Expression in Your Home (for high-achieving couples)
+• Magazine: Expressing Yourself at Home (for high-achieving couples)

-• Homes Designed for Leisure: A Magazine (for current or soon-to-be retirees)
+• Magazine: Homes Designed for Leisure (for current or soon-to-be retirees)

 Dig deep to understand what your client really cares about, as well as the other types of content they consume.
 Then, you’re more likely to land on a topic that is just right.